sendilkumarmv/tpl/README.md

 The difference between `TaskFactory.StartNew(() => LongRunning())` and `var task = new Task(()=> LongRunning()); task.Start()` is only the control over when the task starts.

+`Task.Run` is the simplest and most straightforward way to start a task.
+It's ideal for most scenarios where you need to run a piece of code asynchronously.

+`TaskFactory.StartNew` provides more control and flexibility, making it suitable for advanced scenarios where specific task options or configurations are required.

+`new Task` is for scenarios where you need to create a task and start it separately.
+This approach provides full control over task lifecycle management.

 ## Constructors of `Task`

 `var t = new Task(() => {} );`